JustFiesta/spring-petclinic-infrastructure/README.md

 ### Jenkins Controller

-Jenkins controller setted up manually in Default VPC as a part of workspace, with its own IP and opened ports: 22, 8080.
+Jenkins controller setted up manually in Default VPC as a part of workspace, with its own IP and opened ports: 22, 8080, *8081* (Jenkins agent endpoint).

 Main objective of this server is to check Terraform infrastrcuture and **provide/destroy** it as manual job.
 Additionally it acts as controller for application buildserver.